aws/aws-dotnet-extensions-configuration/README.md

 ![.NET on AWS Banner](./logo.png ".NET on AWS")

 # AWS .NET Configuration Extension for Systems Manager
-This software is in development and we do not recommend using this software in production environment.
+<strong>This software is in development and we do not recommend using this software in production environment.</strong>

 Configuration Extension for Systems Manager library simplifies using [AWS SSM](https://aws.amazon.com/systems-manager/)'s [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) as a source for configuration information for .NET Core applications.
 This project was contributed by [@KenHundley](https://github.com/KenHundley).